hypo69/hypo/pytest/gemini - set 1/en/ai/myai/traffic_light.md

 **Explanation and Crucial Considerations:**

 The provided Python code (`traffic_light.py`) is extremely basic.
 It doesn't contain any functions or methods to test.
-Consequently, the test cases are also very basic, demonstrating the proper structure for testing a module but not providing meaningful validation.
+Consequently, the test cases are also very basic, demonStarting the proper structure for testing a module but not providing meaningful validation.

 To create *useful* tests, you need to provide the actual functions, classes, and methods from your `traffic_light.py` file.
-The placeholder test functions above will illustrate the correct way to use `pytest`, but won't actually *test* anything meaningful.
+The placeholder test functions above will illuStarte the correct way to use `pytest`, but won't actually *test* anything meaningful.

-**Example (Illustrative):**
+**Example (IlluStartive):**

 If `traffic_light.py` contained a function like this: